 A minor epiphany hit me about three weeks ago.

 An unobtrusive assumption came tumbling from the apex of a small inverted pyramid of beliefs and hit solidly enough in passing that I took notice.
-What came loose was the belief that doing things – even writing this rambling note — requires a purpose.
-Purposes which are ulterior to the enjoyment one takes in the activity itself.
-The idea that it isn’t enough to do something for its own sake.
+What came loose was the belief that doing things – even writing this rambling note — requires a purpose; purposes which are ulterior to the enjoyment one takes in the activity itself; as if it isn’t enough to do something for its own sake.

 This brought down overhanging beliefs that depended on purpose.
 Picture “purpose” as the red block.

 One of the other blocks in this pyramid was the hidden purpose driving thought in a churning circle.
 This also momentarily disappeared.
 I knew it only by its sudden absence — a small weight lifting.
 And for a moment there was no middle man’s voice ricocheting in my head.
 And the world itself – the shape of the land, the rhythm of breathing and walking, the sound of crows and cars – rushed in to fill the void with peculiar clarity.